 WA students find a home at Melbourne Law School

-Jordan moved to Melbourne in December so he could study at MLS.
+Melbourne JD student Jordan Osrin moved to Melbourne from Perth so he could study at MLS.

 “Once I decided I wanted to study postgraduate law, I planned to do it in the best place I could.
 And when I found out that was Melbourne Law School, I wanted to go there,” he says.

 Jordan relocated with his parents and they live in Melbourne’s southeast.
 But for students who are planning to move from interstate on their own, Jordan suggests they find accommodation close to campus.

 “I would definitely recommend people to stay around the university, either at one of the residential colleges or in a sharehouse.
 Most of my friends from Perth that are studying at MLS live close to the uni, and that’s very helpful for them.
 It’s not only easy to get to uni everyday, but when the Law Students’ Society puts on events, it’s a lot easier to come in for that.
 It makes the university experience a lot easier.”

 While Jordan, who is an avid beach-goer, misses the Perth sunshine, he enjoys Melbourne’s vibrant lifestyle.

 “There are so many things going on here, which is definitely a drawing point.
 One of the reasons many people move to Melbourne is because it’s got all the sport, the entertainment.
 It’s a great city.”

 JD student Joy Kim, who also moved to Melbourne from Perth, agrees.
 “I live in the inner-city,” she says, “and everything is open all the time.
 There are also really nice parks around campus, like the Carlton gardens.
 I’ve been going to gardens, taking a picnic blanket, reading a book.”

 “Melbourne is a good city for young adults.
 There’s more to do.”